-This length converter is a tool that enables quick conversion between length units expressed in an imperial and metric system, but not only that.
+This length converter is a tool that enables quick conversion between length units in both imperial and metric, but not only that.
 It's equipped with twenty different units of length measurement:

 - ångström (Å)

 - picometers (pm)

 - nanometers (nm)

 - micrometers (μm)

 - centimeters (cm)